dekobon/product-record-ingestor-exercise/DESIGN.md

 ### Further Improvements

+* Add more javadocs and package-info docs.
+* Slim down the Docker image by using the new Java modules system to have a lightweight JVM in conjunction with using an Alpine base image.
 * Adding improved per-line error handling so that a single bad line does cause the application to exit
 * Adding a logging system like logback that supports SLF4J